 Lydia is from Williamsburg, Virginia.
-She trained in a multitude of styles at Virginia Regional Ballet and at 15 moved to New York City to train in The Joffrey Ballet School Jazz & Contemporary program where she was trained by dance educators such as Michael Blake, Bradley Shelver, Adrienne Hurd, Lauren Cox and Daniel Madoff.
-She performed in works choreographed by Rena Butler, Manuel Vignoulle, Sekou McMiller and Tyler Gilstrap.
-Since graduating in May, 2018, Lydia has been freelancing and currently dances with Elizabeth Burr Dance and The Open Dance Ensemble.
+They trained in a multitude of styles at Virginia Regional Ballet and at 15 moved to New York City to train in The Joffrey Ballet School Jazz & Contemporary program where they were trained by dance educators such as Michael Blake, Bradley Shelver, Adrienne Hurd, Lauren Cox and Daniel Madoff.
+They performed in works choreographed by Rena Butler, Manuel Vignoulle, Sekou McMiller and Tyler Gilstrap.
+Since graduating, they have been freelance performing and choreographing for companies such as EBDance and Open Dance Ensemble.

 Sarah Gottfried holds a BFA in dance from NYU’s Tisch School of the Arts as well as a minor in Child and Adolescent Mental Studies.
 She is originally from Michigan where she studied under Betsy Carr as part of Company Dance Traverse.
 Her choreography has been selected to perform at the 2014 Michigan Youth Arts Festival, and she was an artist-in-residence at The Sable Arts Project in 2018 as both a dancer and visual artist.
 She’s had the privilege of performing works by Bobbi Jene Smith, Jack Gray, Elizabeth Coker, Crystal Pite, and Trisha Brown.
 Currently she is a company member of One Day Dance which focuses on creating dance films - so far she has been involved in films choreographed by Kelly Todd, Corinne Shearer, Peter Cheng, Kelly Ireland, Alexis Robbins, and Mari Meade.